-For proper operation and long term reliability the furnace input rate must be within ± -2 percent of input rate on furnace rating plate, or as adjusted for altitude.
+For proper operation and long term reliability the furnace input rate must be within +/-2 percent of input rate on furnace rating plate.

 The gas input rate on rating plate is for installation at altitudes up to 2000 ft.
 (610 M).